Money worship: Money and Happiness

 Cross-section studies conducted on money worship include those comparing lottery winners subjective happiness to those of accident victims or non-lottery winners finding that day-to-day happiness of lottery winners was the same with the main difference being what they perceived their future happiness would be, scoring it higher than the control groups.
 Furthermore, "every representative national survey ever done" has found a positive relationship between happiness and income, this research provides empirical data that at set points in time, money can provide short-term happiness.
 Research has also been conducted on how age can affect our happiness from money, revealing that younger adults are more influenced by money than older participants.
 When socio-demographic explanatory variables were included in the study of income and happiness, the only group that still had a positive relationship were young adults.
 This is supportive of the idea that younger adults are more Susceptible to money worship and that happiness from money is temporary, as the inclusion of socio-demographic explanatory variables made the relationship between happiness and money insignificant for middle-aged and old adults.

-Whilst these different studies reveal that money doesn't bring, constant, long-term happiness, only short-term, the Skandia International Wealth Sentiment Monitor alongside other studies, did reveal that as many as 80% of people world-wide still hold the view that money will bring them happiness (the range between individual countries is 68% in Germany to 93% in Brazil).
-This ongoing belief that it brings happiness can result in money worship being described as a behavioral addiction, a persons need to make money can affect their day-to-day life due to their growing focus on making more and more money.
+While these different studies reveal that money doesn't bring constant, long-term happiness, only short-term, the Skandia International Wealth Sentiment Monitor alongside other studies did reveal that as many as 80% of people worldwide still hold the view that money will bring them happiness (the range between individual countries is 68% in Germany to 93% in Brazil).
+This ongoing belief that it brings happiness can result in money worship being described as a behavioral addiction; that is, a person's need to make money can affect their day-to-day life due to their growing focus on accumulating money.
 It can become a mood-altering experience and lead to emotional disruptions, sharing similarities with substance addictions.
 Their behavior becomes influenced and guided by their desire to make money due to the false belief that it will bring them happiness.